 This strategy improves overall reach and feeds the content “Virality” aspect, making it easier for the asset to fly across borders.
 It also combines all engagement under one post, which will always remain a statement of quality and success of the asset.

 2- Send out the content to local teams to post and promote per market with relevant targeting and tailored messaging

 This strategy increases the potential reach and engagement on the content per market.
-It does gate each post to its own country, yet allows more room for local conversations between the brand and consumers, which could be then tailored based on each market’s business objectives.
+It does gate each post to its own country yet allows more room for local conversations between the brand and consumers, which could be tailored based on each market’s business objectives.

-This strategy is the most ideal as it hits on both objectives: Massive global reach and local engagement.
-Yet, it’s very tricky to actually achieve those objectives effectively.
+This strategy is the most ideal as it hits both objectives: Massive global reach and local engagement.
+Yet, it’s very tricky actually to achieve those objectives effectively.

-A more complex and effective technique would be introducing the content in the local language and with local insights as well.
-You basically study the content asset, think or research until you find a local link.
-This link could be historic, serious or even sarcastic.
+A more complex and effective technique would be introducing the local language content and local insights as well.
+You basically study the content asset, think, or research until you find a local link.
+This link could be historical, serious, or even sarcastic.
 You are just trying to grab attention and to increase the share-ability potential.
-Don’t worry, your main asset will remain as serious as it originally is.
+Don’t worry.
+Your main asset will remain as serious as it originally is.